BadavathArjun/cineworld/README.md

 - [License](#license)

 ## Project Overview

-MovieDB is a responsive web application built with React that allows users to discover, explore, and save their favorite movies.
+cineworld is a responsive web application built with React that allows users to discover, explore, and save their favorite movies.
 Leveraging the TMDB (The Movie Database) API, the platform provides comprehensive movie information including details, cast, trailers, and recommendations.

 The application features a modern UI with intuitive navigation, personalized recommendations, and robust search functionality, offering cinema enthusiasts an immersive movie discovery experience.